 Other studies deriving non-PLS dietary patterns in older adults also found “healthy” or nutrient-dense dietary patterns to be associated with decreased bone resorption (10), decreased fracture risk (8,41), or increased BMD (12), and dietary patterns with high loadings for energy-dense, processed foods were associated with lower BMD (9,10,12).
-While some studies report null or contradictory relationships between “healthy” dietary patterns and bone health (42), adherence to dietary patterns which are nutrient-dense are beneficial for health outcomes beyond bone, including hypertension (43), type 2 diabetes (44), and all-cause mortality(46).
+While some studies report null or contradictory relationships between “healthy” dietary patterns and bone health (42), adherence to dietary patterns which are nutrient-dense are beneficial for health outcomes beyond bone, including hypertension (43) and type 2 diabetes (44).